 The Operations department maintains an annual calendar for the reservation of rooms and facilities, as well as a campus calendar that includes every event for students.
-The room and campus calendars are updated as event requests are received and approved.
-Individuals or organizations that desire to sponsor an event or activity must complete an Event Form on CampusLabs under the organization that is hosting the event.
-Personal events can be submitted under the organization "Campus Events".
+The Master Calendar is updated as event requests are received and approved.
+Individuals or organizations that desire to sponsor an event or activity must complete a Room Reservation Form located under the Student Life tab on MyValleyForge.

 Event requests must be placed at least two weeks in advance.
-If an event requires a facilities setup, such as tables or chairs, the request must be placed at least one month in advance.
+If an event requires a facilities setup (such as tables or chairs), or audio/visiual (including microphones/ speakers), the request must be placed at least one month in advance.

 The calendar coordinator will reserve the room and send an email confirmation to the requestor if the room is available and there are no conflicting events.
-Events not given with sufficient notice will not be approved but details of the event may be edited on CampusLabs.
+Events not given with sufficient notice will not be approved.
 The event must be approved before promotion of the event or a marketing request is placed to advertise the event.
 Recurring events must be requested each semester.